-And when I’m in debt, anxiety sets in.
+Plus, when I’m in debt, anxiety kicks in.

-When anxious I spend more money trying to make myself “feel better”.
+When anxious, I spend more money trying to make myself “feel better.”
 But that feeling never lasts too long.
-An, in the end, this leads to me feeling stressed out about money.
+And in the end, this leads to me feeling stressed out about money.

 So yea… admitting my spending problem was the first step to recovery.

 If you currently have a spending problem your first step should be admitting this as well.

 Because if you don’t, you’ll keep wondering why you’re broke and have trouble managing your money.